 If your answer to this question is NO, then my friend, you are self-employed not a business owner.🙂

-My recommendation is: Find an opportunity that can generate profit, focus on that and once you’re all good and comfortable, you can freely look for other businesses of your choice.
-What’s important is you have a road map to your goals and you enjoy what you are doing.
+My recommendation is: Find an opportunity to generate profit, focus on that, and once you’re all good and comfortable, you can freely look for other businesses of your choice.
+What’s important is you have a road map to your goals, and you enjoy what you are doing.

 I hope you get value from this.
 I highly encourage you to start your own business.
-Here are the 8 reasons why it is perfect time to become an entrepreneur today.
+Here are The Eight Reasons It is The Perfect Time to Become an Entrepreneur Today.